 - Check out our extensive collection of —> Creative Writing Ideas

 - And our collection of —> Creative Writing Prompts

 - BONUS!
 If you need to lighten things up, check out our funny writing prompt printable

-I hope you enjoyed this list of journal prompts and enjoy using them with your elementary and/or middle school students this school year.
+I hope you enjoyed this list of journal prompts and enjoy using them with your elementary, middle school students or even your high schools students this school year.
 You can use them in your earth science class or even in a language arts lesson.

 From kindergarten students who are just learning about the concept of STEM to high school seniors who may be considering the next step in their careers, every student today has an opportunity to explore science, technology, engineering, and math.
 These STEM writing prompts can help complement your curriculum and allow your students think more critically about STEM.

 Your students are growing up in a world defined by technology, but it also can be improved through writing.
 Always encourage them to keep on writing!

 Until next time, write on…

 If you enjoyed these STEM Writing Prompts for Students on my blog,